Simmer Pots: What to Boil to Make Your House Smell Good

 Simple Simmer Pot Recipes for Each Season

-Each of the ingredients for these homemade simmering blend smells really good and home-y on their own.
-But the combination of delicious things is what really makes these simmering potpourri recipes smell so delicious.
+I’ve chosen each of the ingredients for these homemade simmer pots because they smell so good and home-y on their own.
+But the combinations of them is what really makes these simmering potpourri recipes smell so delicious.

 Note: Simmer pots recipes are more like guidelines or ideas.
-You can remix them to your liking or to whatever you have on hand in the pantry!
+You can remix them to your liking and change the amounts to suit you!

 Fall Simmer Pot Recipes